microsoft/onnxruntime/BUILD.md

 3. Denote the unzip destination in step 1 as $ANDROID_NDK, append `-DCMAKE_TOOLCHAIN_FILE=$ANDROID_NDK/build/cmake/android.toolchain.cmake -DANDROID_ABI=arm64-v8a -DONNX_CUSTOM_PROTOC_EXECUTABLE=path/to/protoc` to your cmake args, run cmake and make to build it.

 Note: For 32-bit devices, replace `-DANDROID_ABI=arm64-v8a` to `-DANDROID_ABI=armeabi-v7a`.

-## Build ONNX Runtime Server on Linux
-Read more about ONNX Runtime Server [here](https://github.com/microsoft/onnxruntime/blob/master/docs/ONNX_Runtime_Server_Usage.md)
-1. ONNX Runtime server (and only the server) requires you to have Go installed to build, due to building BoringSSL.
-    See https://golang.org/doc/install for installation instructions.
-2. In the ONNX Runtime root folder, run `./build.sh --config RelWithDebInfo --build_server  --use_openmp --parallel`
-3. ONNX Runtime Server supports sending log to [rsyslog](https://www.rsyslog.com/) daemon.
-To enable it, please build with an additional parameter: `--cmake_extra_defines onnxruntime_USE_SYSLOG=1`.
-The build command will look like this: `./build.sh --config RelWithDebInfo --build_server  --use_openmp --parallel --cmake_extra_defines onnxruntime_USE_SYSLOG=1`